alyssa43/RB120/oop_book/oop_book.md

 <h3>Accidental Method Overriding</h3>

-It's important to remember that every class you create inherently subclasses from <u>class Object</u>.
+It's important to remember that every class you create inherently subclasses from <span style="color:red;">class Object</span>.
 The `Object` class is built into Ruby and comes with many critical methods.

 ```ruby
 class Parent